stapelberg/hugo/content/posts/2020-08-09-fiber-link-home-network/index.markdown

 ---

-Stay tuned for the next part, where I upgrade the 1G link to a 10G link!
+Also check out the next blog post, [Home network 10 Gbit/s upgrade](/posts/2021-05-16-home-network-fiber-10-gbits-upgrade/), where I upgrade the 1G link to a 10G link!